Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Chemical equilibrium involving ions and a charged material

 Each of the above equations, from Eq.~\eqref{eq_donnan_nacl_ionizable1} to Eq.~\eqref{eq_donnan_5}, is an \textit{extended isotherm}.
-It is also part of an \textit{electrical double layer} (EDL) model.
+It is also part of an \textit{electrical double layer} (EDL) theory.
 An EDL model, or EDL theory, describes the Donnan potential as function of the charge of the material, and based on that, the concentrations of all ions inside a material.
-Thus an EDL model is an extension of an isotherm, which is set up for neutral solutes.
+Thus an EDL model is an extension of an isotherm, which generally refers to the absorption of neutral molecules.
 Both isotherms and EDL models describe the relationship between the concentrations of solutes \textit{i} in two phases, when we have chemical equilibrium between these two phases.
-An EDL model is more extended than an isotherm because it has to deal with solutions with ions of all kind of charges, not only neutral molecules, and also includes the charge balance for each phase (each phase overall is charge neutral).
-Thus, the concept of an EDL model refers to a set of equations that describes the structure of a charged interface in contact with an electrolyte solution containing ions, including in the description the charge and potential of the interface.
+An EDL model is more extended than an isotherm because it describes solutions with mixtures of ions, not only neutral molecules, and also includes the charge balance for each phase (each phase overall is charge neutral).
+Thus, the concept of an EDL model refers to the set of equations that describes the structure of a charged interface (or, charged layer) in contact with an electrolyte solution containing ions, including in the description the charge and potential of the interface.

 Based on Eq.~\eqref{eq_donnan_5} we can calculate the anion and cation concentrations inside the charged porous material, again defined per unit pore volume.
 But first we calculate the total ions concentration, $c\s{T,m}=c\s{m,ct}+c\s{m,co}$, which results in